SayyedulBappy/DjangoBlogApp/README.md

 ## Features

-- user authentication and authorization
+- user authentication and authorization with password reset functionality
 - CRUD functionality for posts
 - CRUD functionality for comment system on posts